-The food waste problem has been in existence ever since technology allows us to produce more food than we actually need; and like many other environmental issues, it can’t be solved until every one of us gets involved.
+The food waste problem has existed ever since technology enabled us to produce more food than we actually need; and like many other environmental issues, it can’t be solved until every one of us gets involved.

 However, while the bad news is that we have created a real problem, the good news is it’s totally solvable and preventable with minimal efforts from the end consumers.

 Before looking into the solutions to reduce food waste, I believe it’s better to first look at the facts.

 Take the U.S for example, a country known for its supreme development in the economy.

 Regarding solid waste, according to learner.org, each person in the U.S produces approximately 4.6 pounds of garbage per day, meaning 230 million tons of “trash” produced every year.

 Meanwhile, in their latest discovery, Unenvironment shares a stunning report regarding food waste: The U.S alone takes up nearly ⅓ of the world’s food waste, specifically 66.5 million tons.